w3schools

 XML Attributes

-XML elements can have attributes in the start tag, just like HTML.
+XML elements can have attributes, just like HTML.

 XML Attributes Must be Quoted